Blatke/Standard.shader/README.md

   - The Chinese version of this introduction: [中文版](https://github.com/Blatke/Standard.shader/blob/main/README%20-%20Chinese.md).

 ## Download
-Please go to the [Release](https://github.com/Blatke/Standard.shader/releases) page, and download the .shader file from the latest version.
+Please go to the [Release](https://github.com/Blatke/Standard.shader/releases) page, and download the **Source code.zip** from the latest version.

+Uncompress the downloaded .zip file and find the **Shader** folder.

-Drag and drop it into the Project folder in Unity Editor, and then create a material in the project window.
+Drag and drop all the files inside the Shader folder into your Project folder in Unity Editor, and then create a material in the project window.
 Select this new material, and on the material's inspector tab, assign its shader to **Blake/Standard**.

 ## Property Descriptions
 > [!NOTE]